franciscolopezsancho/books/dreyfuss-skill-coping.md

 ## Heid critique of the Husserl/Searle account of intentionality
-   The first argument against cartesian rationality (held by Huss) tradition of Hei is to present it as a deattached version of everyday involment [if everyday involment means flow]
+   The first argument against cartesian rationality (held also by Huss) tradition of Hei is to present it as a deattached version of everyday involment [if everyday involment means flow]
    But the real critique, to Huss, comes from two opposit accounts of intentionality:
    - intentional content action vs intentional content of thought.
    He states that being-in-the-world doesn't involve intentional content at all.
 Intentional content in the context of a subject with that intentional content and an object [I understand intentional content as sense].
 Those components can't be isolated.